 Please answer all questions which are applicable to your child's age group!

-Child's Name: Date of Birth:

-Child's Nickname:

-Life at Home:

-Parent's Name (or Guardiar າ):

-Parent's Name (or Guardiar າ):

-Parents are (please circle) :

-Married & living together Separated Divorced Unmarried living together

-Single Child does not live Child does not live with parents

-Child lives with (please cir cle):

-Mother and Father Mother Only Father Only Mother and Mother

-Father and Father Mother and Stepfa ther Father and Stepmother Both

-Parents (Joint Custody)

-Child lives with another gua ardian (please specif)

-Are there any custody/visit ing arrangements th nat would be hel pful for us to know?
-(Please note,

-we cannot enforce parenting plans unless there is a current "No Contact Order" on file)
+Child's Name: Date of Birth: \\\\\ Child's Nickname: Life at Home: Parent's Name (or Guardian): Parent's Name (or Guardian): Parents are (please circle): Married & living together Separated Divorced Unmarried living together Single Child does not live with parents Child lives with (please circle): Mother and Father Mother and Mother Mother Only Father Only Father and Father Mother and Stepfather Father and Stepmother Both Parents (Joint Custody) Grandparent (s) Child lives with another guardian (please specify: \\\\\) Are there any custody/visiting arrangements that would be helpful for us to know?
+(Please note, we cannot enforce parenting plans unless there is a current "No Contact Order" on file)